 Today, there are dozens of Buddleia cultivars on the market.
 Plant Delights Nursery is proud to have been the first to release two cultivars Buddleia 'Orange Scepter' (2009), and Buddleia davidii 'Potter's Purple' (1994).
-For more information on PDN releases, refer to our PDN Introductions web page.
+For more information on PDN releases, refer to our PDN Introductions.

 Below is a short list of cultivars at Plant Delights Nursery and Juniper Level Botanic Garden.
-We strive to grow only the most interesting and evocative specimens as well as some of the new plants on the market.
+We strive to grow only the most interesting and evocative specimens, as well as some of the newest plants on the market.

 Buddleia alternifolia (Alternate Leaf Butterfly Bush)